turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 Numbered steps with guidelines:
 ```
-Remove all [resource type] resources used for testing.
+Your goal is to delete all <resource_type> resources used for testing Steampipe tables.

+Please follow these steps to complete the task:

 1. Delete all resources used for testing (including dependent resources).
 2. Verify the resources were deleted.